szanata/minefield/README.md

 ## Changelog

-#### v1.2.0:
+#### v2.1.0:
+  - Fixed a condition where marking all mines would not trigger the end of the game
+  - Finishing the game reveal all mines
-  - Various internals improvements
+  - Internal improvements

 #### v2.0.0:
   - Fully rewritten to be 100% frontend app, served by an static file host.
 Using latest js features
-  - Some minor UI redesign
+  - Some UI redesign
   - Removal of the custom game mode and the restart same game option

+#### v1.2.0:
+  - Various internals improvements

 ### v1.1.0:
   - Added: New game button on top menu